 There are several physical layer related issues that we do not elaborate upon here.
-It is possible to overcome these challenges using physical layer techniques [1] that are described in many of the related physical layer research papers.
-For example, in order to leverage the benefits of space-diversity, data should be encoded using a space time block code.
+It is possible to overcome these challenges using physical layer techniques [1].
+For example, in order to leverage the benefits of space-diversity, data should be encoded by a space time block code.
 An STBC with code rate $r_n = k/k_n$, $r_n \le 1$, is defined by a transmission matrix of size $k_n \times n$, where n is the number of (virtual) transmitter antenna elements and k_n is the number of time units involved in the transmission of k symbols [5].
-The simplest STBC is the Alamouti code, which has unit rate [6], n = 2 co-located antennas or n = 2cooperating relays, and transmitting two symbols every two time units.
-STBCs suitable for higher numbers of transmitter antennas or cooperating relays have also been developed (see for e.g., [7]) but some may have lower code rates which we ignore in this paper.
+The simplest STBC is the Alamouti code, which has unit rate [6], n = 2 colocated antennas or n=2 cooperating relays, and transmitting two symbols every two time units.
+STBCs suitable for higher numbers of transmitter antennas or cooperating relays have also been developed (see for e.g., [7]).
 In order to decode the transmitted block successfully, the receiver node requires channel state information (CSI) between itself and each of the transmitting nodes.
 CSI is obtained by using pilot tones transmitted by each node prior to the data transmission.
 Some loose synchronization between S, R_1 and R_2 is necessary but the impact of different node locations (as against colocated antennas) has been shown to be minimal [1].
-The individual links are typically assumed to be flatfading (which is the assumption made in this paper) although frequency selective fading may be combatted as well.
+The individual links are typically assumed to be flat-fading.

-Further, in this paper, we ignore the protocols and overhead associated with identifying nodes such as R_1 and R_2 at every link as this has been previously considered in other work and is also not the focus of this paper.
+In this paper, we ignore the protocols and overhead associated with identifying nodes such as R_1 and R_2 at every link as this has been previously considered in other work and is also not the focus of this paper.
 For instance, in [1] a primary SISO route is first created and then this primary route is used to create a vMISO route.
 In [2], a greedy geographical routing scheme is used.
-In this paper, we simply assume that somehow a vMISO route has been set-up with appropriate participation of honest and malicious nodes.
-We do not consider attacks on route set-up or discovery.
 We also ignore the medium access issues in this paper.
-Modifications to the traditional requestto-send (RTS) and clear-to-send (CTS) handshakes to avoid collisions and hidden terminals are often used [1] to accommodate cooperative transmissions.
-We do not consider MAC layer attacks against such protocols either in this paper.
+Modifications to the traditional request-to-send (RTS) and clear-to-send (CTS) handshakes to avoid collisions and hidden terminals are possible [1].